jestasgameland/Japanese_tokenizer/README.md

 # tatoeba_tinysegmenter

-This uses the Tatoeba Japanese corpus and the Python port of Tinysegmenter to create a tokenizer list of Japanese sentences in JSON.
+This uses the Tatoeba Japanese corpus and the Python port of Tinysegmenter to create a tokenized list of Japanese sentences in JSON.

 Input: CSV file with a column of Japanese sentences.
 The first (header) row should be 'sentence.'
 Output: JSON object with key 'sentences', which contains an array of arrays.
 Each array contains the tokens of a sentence.